theimowski/master-thesis/docs/section-research.md

             | _, Some username, Some role -> UserLoggedOn {Username = username; Role = role}
             | _ -> NoSession
             |> f )```

-At its starting point (line 2), session invoked `statefulForSession` which is a WebPart from Suave library that initiates user's state to work with.
-The initialization was then bound to the `context` function (line 3) to allow browsing user's state.
-For browsing the state, `HttpContext.state` proved useful (line 4).
-Its return type is `SessionStore option` where `SessionStore` accumulates a reader `get` and a writer `set` functions, for fetching and modifying state respectively.
-A pattern matching on a triple (tuple with three values) of user's state keys matched following cases (lines 7-10):

-* if a "cartid" key was present, but there was no "username" and no "role" keys, `CartIdOnly` would be returned,
-* if both "username" and "role" keys appeared in the session store, `UserLoggedOn` value applied,
-* as a fall-back, `NoSession` was chosen when none of those keys were present.

-Result of pattern matching block was applied (or colloquially "piped") to function `f` (line 11), which came as an argument to `session` and had a type of `Session -> WebPart`.

-Having such function in toolbox allowed to define new WebParts that depended on user's state in a convenient manner, with one example shown in listing {{fsmusicaddtocart}}.

 ```xxx
 {FSharp]{Session in Music Store - adding to cart}{fsmusicaddtocart}